-Newspaper Scanning & Microfilm Conversion For Libraries & Archives
+Newspaper Digitization & Microfilm Scanning For Libraries & Archives

-Today’s libraries, archives and historical societies handle information on a wide variety of media formats with documents that are hundreds of years old.
-We have solutions and capabilities to handle bound and unbound books, newspapers, town records, electronic documents and more.
-For historical records on microfilm or microfiche, we offer multiple solutions that include traditional conversions or our alternative solution, Digital ReeL.
+Today’s libraries, archives and historical societies handle information on a wide variety of media formats with documents that can be hundreds of years old.
+We have digital conversion solutions to process your microfilm records, bound and unbound books, newspapers, and electronic documents.
+Options to digitize include traditional conversions or our alternative solution, Digital ReeL.

-Preserve your books, reduce the amount of real estate space required to archive historical records and improve the way staff and patrons access historical information with a custom document management and retrieval solution from BMI.
+Preserve your books, reduce the amount of space required to archive your historical records, and improve the way your staff and patrons access historical information with a custom document management and retrieval solution.

-- Innovative Digital ReeL solution provides affordable and practical solution for records on microfilm
+- Our Digital ReeL solution provides you with an affordable solution for microfilm records.

-- Convert microfilm collections to a searchable digital format, including full-text search capabilities for historians and genealogists
+- Convert microfilm collections to a searchable digital format, including full-text search capabilities.

 - Improve on-demand access to microfilm and microfiche collections with easy-to-use web-access application.

-- Digital image processing, indexing and data entry capabilities
+- Digital image processing, indexing, and data capture.

-- Patrons access information from walk-up-to workstations, using keywords and key phrases to find records
+- Patrons access information by a website and search using keywords and phrases to find records.

 - Avoid the risk of fire, water damage, break-ins, etc. with digital record copies that are backed up and stored at offsite locations, providing a means to recover valuable, historically relevant information in the event of a disaster.